Moscow blames Kyiv for missile attacks in southern Russia as Kremlin forces pound Ukrainian village

 President Volodymyr Zelenskyy, meanwhile, marked Ukraine’s Statehood Day by reaffirming the country’s sovereignty — a rebuke to Russian President Vladimir Putin, who used his claim that Ukraine didn't exist as a nation to justify his invasion.

-He also honored servicemen and handed out first passports to young citizens as part of ceremonies in the square.
-The holiday coincides with the observance that marks the beginning of the widespread adoption of Christianity in land that later became Ukraine, Russia and Belarus.
+He also honored servicemen and handed out first passports to young citizens as part of ceremonies.
+The holiday coincides with commemorations of the adoption of Christianity on lands that later became Ukraine, Russia and Belarus.

-The Russian Defense Ministry said it shot down a Ukrainian missile in the city of Taganrog, about 40 kilometers (about 24 miles ) east of the border with Ukraine, and local officials reported 15 people were injured.
+The Russian Defense Ministry said it shot down a Ukrainian missile in the city of Taganrog, about 40 kilometers (about 24 miles) east of the border with Ukraine, and local officials reported 20 people were injured, identifying the epicenter as an art museum.

 Debris fell on the city, the ministry added, alleging the missile was part of a “terror attack” by Ukraine.

-Rostov regional Gov. Vasily Golubev said on Telegram that another missile was intercepted by air defenses elsewhere in the region.
-He didn’t provide any details.

-Oleksiy Danilov, Ukraine's secretary of the National Security and Defense Council, blamed Russian air defense systems for the explosion in Taganrog.
+Oleksiy Danilov, Ukraine's secretary of the National Security and Defense Council, blamed Russian air defense systems for the explosion.

-Russia’s Defense Ministry said it downed a second Ukrainian missile near the city of Azov, also in the Rostov region, and debris fell in an unpopulated location.
+Russia’s Defense Ministry said it downed a second Ukrainian missile near the city of Azov, which like Taganrog is in the Rostov region, and debris fell in an unpopulated location.

 Earlier in the day, a Ukrainian drone was shot down outside Moscow, the Defense Ministry said, in the third drone strike or attempt on the capital region this month.
-The ministry said there were no injuries or damage in the latest incident, and it didn't give an exact location where the drone fell.
+The ministry reported no injuries or damage in the latest incident, and it didn't give an exact location where the drone fell.

 Since the war began, Russia has blamed Ukraine for drone, bomb and missile attacks on its territory far from the battlefield's front line.
 Ukrainian officials rarely confirm being behind the attacks, which have included drone strikes on the Kremlin that unsettled Russians.